Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials

 Random matrix theory has been applied to study the mechanical properties of amorphous glassy materials and amorphous polymers~\cite{Grigera-vibrations-glasses-euclidean-2002, Beltukov-iofferegel-criterion-diffusion-2013, Manning-random-matrix-definition-2015, Baggioli-vibrational-density-states-2019, Conyuh-random-matrix-approach-2021, Conyuh-effective-elastic-moduli-2023}.
 Random matrix theory has also been applied to jammed solids, which are widely studied nowadays~\cite{Beltukov-random-matrix-theory-2015, Altieri-jamming-glass-transitions-2019, Narayan-vibrational-spectrum-granular-2024}.
-Among the various random matrix ensembles, the Wishart ensemble is crucial for examining the characteristics of strongly disordered stable mechanical systems, as it involves positive semidefinite random matrices.
+Among the various random matrix ensembles, the Wishart ensemble is crucial for examining the characteristics of strongly disordered stable mechanical systems, as it involves positive-semidefinite random matrices.
 In particular, the correlated Wishart ensemble allowed us to derive the analytical form of the boson peak and the dynamical structure factor~\cite{Beltukov-iofferegel-criterion-diffusion-2013, Conyuh-random-matrix-approach-2021}, describe the Ioffe-Regel crossover and the viscoelastic properties~\cite{Conyuh-iofferegel-criterion-viscoelastic-2021}.
-It also explains the enhancement of the local elastic moduli due to the suppression of the non-affine deformations in the interfacial region around nanoparticles in an amorphous host material, which may significantly increase the macroscopic stiffness of nanocomposites~\cite{Beltukov-local-elastic-properties-2022, Conyuh-effective-elastic-moduli-2023}.
+It also explains the enhancement of the local elastic moduli due to the suppression of the nonaffine deformations in the interfacial region around nanoparticles in an amorphous host material, which may significantly increase the macroscopic stiffness of nanocomposites~\cite{Beltukov-local-elastic-properties-2022, Conyuh-effective-elastic-moduli-2023}.
 The obtained thickness of the interfacial region depends on the strength of the disorder and is determined by the heterogeneity length scale $ξ$, which is of the same order as the length scale of the boson peak.
-This suggests that random matrix theory is a valuable analytical method for capturing the universal properties of amorphous solids.